Morgan Stanley CEO hints at sale of commodity arm

-Speaking on a conference call with analysts after the firm reported better-than-expected quarterly results on Thursday, Gorman said changes under the U.S.' Dodd-Frank financial reform law restrict the kind of trading the firm can do in commodities.
+Morgan Stanley Chief Executive James Gorman, speaking on a conference call with analysts after the firm reported better-than-expected quarterly results on Thursday, said changes under the Dodd-Frank financial reform law restrict the kind of trading the firm can do in commodities.

 "There are potential limits to some of the activities that we can pursue in that business," Gorman said.
 "So it is incumbent upon us to explore all forms of different structures, appropriate structures, that can take us forward where we can get the benefits of the business but also meet the regulatory constraints that we operate under."

-On Monday, Qatari Prime Minister Sheikh Hamad bin Jassim al-Thani - who also heads the country's sovereign wealth fund - said the Gulf state was studying a proposal to invest in Morgan Stanley's commodities trading arm, but needed a few more weeks to "review the details."
+On Monday, Qatar Prime Minister Sheikh Hamad bin Jassim al-Thani said the Gulf state was studying a proposal to invest in Morgan Stanley's commodities trading arm but needed a few more weeks to "review the details."
 He did not elaborate on the terms of any possible investment.

 WALL STREET REFINERS